 There are 6 Courts that hear small claims cases in Western Suffolk County.
-If the defendant lives, works, has a place of business, or owns property you are/were renting (and your claim is related to your tenancy or lease) in: Babylon, Brookhaven, Huntington, Islip, or Smithtown, you can file in person or mail\ your claim to any of these District Courts.
+If the defendant lives, works, or has a place of business in: Babylon, Brookhaven, Huntington, Islip, or Smithtown, you can file in person or mail\ your claim to any of these District Courts.